williamandrews2/TodoList/README.md

 ## Known issues and todos (haha)

-- Make the page mobile friendly!
+- Make the page mobile-friendly!
 - Ability to edit pre-existing tasks.
 - Ability to sort todos by the date or priority.
+- Move completed todos to the bottom.